MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-quick-linux-portal.md

 ## Sign in to the Azure Stack portal

-The address of the Azure Stack portal depends on which Azure Stack product you are connecting to:
+The address of the Azure Stack portal depends on which Azure Stack product you're connecting to:

 * For Azure Stack Development Kit (ASDK), go to: https://portal.local.azurestack.external.
 * For an Azure Stack integrated system, go to the URL that your Azure Stack operator provided.